-- You might be bigger, smaller than people due at the same time as you.
+- You might be bigger or smaller than people due at the same time as you.

 - Morning sickness, evening sickness, all day sickness, no sickness, there’s no way of knowing.

-- Give yourself a little longer offline before you jump online and feel pressured by other bodies pregnant or not.
-The online world is amazing but if you haven’t built up your own little forcefield is can send you into a downward spiral.
+- Give yourself a little longer offline before you jump back on and feel pressured by other bodies, pregnant or not.
+The online world is amazing but if you haven’t built up your own little forcefield it can send you into a downward spiral.
 I always get up, have a little body wiggle, munch my breakfast and then have a little scroll.

 - Take photos.
 Now I know this might be hard for some of you so just take the photo and leave it alone, don’t even look at it if you don’t want to but don’t delete it.
 One day soon you’ll look back with fresh eyes and a beautiful baby and think, damn, how gorgeous was my body.

 - Focus on the positive changes and simply notice the negative.
-Im now five months pregnant and let me tell you the veins, tiger stripes and random hairs are not things I wanted but I also have the healthiest hair and nails i’ve ever had, my skin is glowing and I love feeling the little flutters of bump trying to say hello each day.
+I’m now 5 months pregnant and let me tell you, the veins, tiger stripes and random hairs are not things I wanted but I also have the healthiest hair and nails I’ve ever had, my skin is glowing and I love feeling the little flutters of bump trying to say “hello” each day.